bbqbailey/mqttDirector/README.md

 Requires python3

 mqttDirector sends requests to mqttController.  mqttcontroller then performs the requested action.
-It primarily will run on node Hottub.
+It primarily will run on node DEV_NODE.

 The requests for action are transported from the mqttDirector to the mqttController via an MQTT Moquitto broker.

-mqttDirector utilizes the MQTT Mosquitto Server (or Broker - an older terminology), which has to be installed on Hottub and run as a service.
+mqttDirector utilizes the MQTT Mosquitto Server (or Broker - an older terminology), which has to be installed on DEV_NODE and run as a service.
 Please refer to MQTT Mosquitto for more information as to installing and setting up the MQTT Mosquitto server.